VMware versus Hyper-V storage comparison

-VMware’s vSphere and Microsoft’s Hyper-V are the two leading platforms for server virtualisation.
+VMware’s vSphere and Microsoft’s Hyper-V are the two leading platforms for server virtualization.
 Although they provide similar features and functionality, the way they manage storage for virtual machines is very different.

 Hyper-V is deployed in two forms, either as a standalone type 1 hypervisor (known as Hyper-V Server 2012 R2 in the latest release) or as part of the Windows Server operating system, where the Hyper-V feature is implemented as a “role”.
 On both platforms, the hypervisor manages physical storage resources and the presentation of storage to the virtual machines.